Curriculum and Requirements

 Medical Coder/Biller—Applied Technology Diploma

-Upon completion of this ATD, students will earn 26 credits toward the AS degree in Health Information Management or 26 credits into AS degree in Office Administration/Medical Administrative Specialist.
+Please be advised that no new students are being admitted into this program.
+Upon completion of this ATD, students will earn 26 credits toward the Associate in Science degree in Office Administration/Medical Administrative Specialist.

 Medical Record Transcribing—Applied Technology Diploma